FriendsOfOuro/geteventstore-php-core/README.md

 Roadmap
 -------

 Development started in April 2014.
 Not ready for production use.
+Things may break between versions.

 API can currently: